wtsi-hgi/fs-reporting/README.md

 This will produce the output data that drives report generation.

 ## tl;dr

+Sanger-specific mappings can be produced using `create-mappings.sh`, which takes an optional `--force` parameter to overwrite the mappings that already exist.
+Note that this script relies on heuristics and its outputs may need manual curation.

 To generate the aggregated data (i.e., running the complete pipeline outlined above) and compile the final report, a convenience script is